 There was no perfect way to re-do the areas that came out lighter as I didn't tape the bag into place every single time.
 If I'd been more careful, I could have fixed those lighter areas.

-A lot of people brought tote bags or t-shirts (or underwear) to print on using one design for the middle and those came out pretty well and looked really nice.
+A lot of people brought tote bags or t-shirts (or underwear) to print on using one design for the middle and those came out pretty well.
 I think I just picked something that screen printing is not really made for but it was an interesting experiment.
 I'll be trying block printing in the future, I think!
 Once I get some energy back anyway.
 (The good news is that I seem to have gained two pounds back between 5/21 and 6/4.
 The bad news is that my "elimination diet" meal plan, which is very limited to see what foods I'm having a reaction to, was upped to 1800.
 Healthy-Me would have had no trouble with that by noon but Compromised-Me is having a really really hard time with it.)